synchronal/moar/README.md

 `Moar.URI`

 - `fix` applies some fixes to a URI string.
-- `to_simple_string` returns a string for display purposes, removing the scheme, port, params, and fragment.
+- `format` formats a URI in various ways.
 - `valid?` returns true if the URI has a host and scheme, and if it has a path, the path does not contain spaces.
 - `web_url?` returns true if the scheme is `http` or `https`.